jacekturek/RELATIONAL_SIG_DATABASE/README.md

 ##
 > ℹ️ The relational model represents how data is stored in Relational Databases.
 > in the following project I will show data and tables, relations and other pieces of database.

+What can be found in the database:

+* signals
+* data that is coming to the account